speedy005/Foreca/README.md

 - **Lunar Calendar** – a dedicated screen showing all lunar phases for the next 12 months
 - For each phase: date, time, phase name, illumination, Earth‑Moon distance, and the corresponding icon
 - Accurate calculations based on Meeus algorithms, fallback to USNO API
-- Moon phase with icon on main screen
+- Moon phase with icon on master screen
 - Moonrise and moonset times (from USNO API, async)

 ### 📡 Observation Stations